 The Holmen European Works Council (HEWC) is the Group's internal European union council.
 Its activities are governed by EU law.
 The Council consists of eight members and represents all the larger units.
 The HEWC convenes twice a year, and acts as a forum for consultation across national borders.
 Experience is favourable, and the HEWC has helped Group units in various countries to come closer together.

 When disagreements over working conditions arises that cannot be resolved by managers and employees with assistance from the unit's HR department are referred for local negotiation between representatives of the company and the employee's union.
 If the parties still fail to agree, the matter can be referred for central negotiation between representatives at national level.
 The Labour Court is the arbiter of last resort in Sweden.
 The disputes that arise in Holmen are resolved in virtually all cases within the company.
 It is very unusual for disputes to go to court.

 Overmanning arises when the company's organisation is larger than is required for the long-term operation of the business in accordance with the strategy established by the company.
 When this situation occurs, the employer negotiates with the unions with a view to reaching a mutually acceptable solution.
 In Sweden, a risk and impact assessment is also made in accordance with the guidelines issued by the Swedish Work Environment Authority.
 In the event of overmanning, the company aims to minimise the number of redundancies as far as possible through redeployment and training.
 Notice periods are governed by national agreements between the parties.

 The Swedish Co-determination at Work Act

 To all important changes in the business the The Swedish Co-determination at Work Act applies.
 The aim is to give the employees' side influence and right of co-determination on important issues.
-In the event of major changes to the organisation, the employer is required to negotiate before a decision is made.
+In the event of major changes to the organization or to the individual employee, the employer is required to negotiate before a decision is made.
 The union organisations have the right to receive information, analyse the impact and express their opinion before a decision is made.